King Charles III to begin most significant US visit: What to know

 “The royals typically don’t take questions from journalists on official engagements,” Matta added, noting it would be “seen as inappropriate” to ask spontaneous questions.

 Security is likely to be tightly controlled after the recent shooting in Washington.
-While such visits are already “very highly coordinated,” Matta said there will likely be “a little bit more… high alerts on both sides” given how visible the events are.
+While such visits are already “very highly coordinated,” Matta said there will likely be “a little bit more … high alerts on both sides” given how visible the events are.

 At the same time, the visit is expected to be tightly choreographed, with little room for spontaneity.
-“Every single thing… every single word that Charles and Camilla will say to the president and the first lady has been cleared with Downing Street,” Justin Vovk, professor of history at Redeemer University, said.
+“Every single thing … every single word that Charles and Camilla will say to the president and the first lady has been cleared with Downing Street,” Justin Vovk, professor of history at Redeemer University, said.

 “None of this will be left up to unscripted moments,” he added.